hallz/massPix/README.md

 lookup_element - A dataframe defining elements - this is read from the library file "lib_element.csv" and need not be defined by the user

 files - a vector of file names; currently only supports processing one file at a time.
-Does not need to be defined by user.

 spectra_dir - file path to the spectral files

 imzMLparse - file path to imzMLConverter

-percentage.deiso - Defines the proportion of total pixels to select, at random from the first file to produce a subset of the image.
-This step speeds up the image processing, by performing deisotoping on a subset of the image and then applying it to the whole image.
+percentage.deiso - Defines the proportion of total pixels to select, at random, to produce a subset of the image.
+This step speeds up the image processing, by performing deisotoping on a subset of the image and then applying it to all pixels.

 steps - Sequence of values between 0 and 1 that define the thresholds of missing values to test